-Please register for this live ATA webinar.
+Please view this live ATA webinar.
 This webinar is open to ATA Members.

 ATA Law Review: ATA Litigation Center’s 2022 Trucking Litigation Highlights

 Join ATA General Counsel and ATA Litigation Center Chief Counsel Rich Pianka for a recap of the Litigation Center’s 2022 activities, and other litigation-related developments important to the trucking industry.

 - ATA’s lawsuit establishing the unconstitutionality of Rhode Island’s truck-only highway tolls

 - ATA’s successful challenge to OSHA’s vaccinate-or-test Emergency Temporary Standard

 - The ATA Federation’s campaign against lawsuit abuse

 - The California Trucking Association’s challenge to California’s AB-5 independent contractor statute

 Rich Pianka, ATA General Counsel and Executive Vice President, Legal Affairs; ATA Litigation Center Chief Counsel